chayanatik1994/chayanatik1994/README.md

 ---

 ## 👋 About Me
-I am an aspiring **MERN Stack Developer** passionate about building responsive and user-friendly web applications.
+I am an aspiring **Full-Stack MERN Stack Developer** passionate about building responsive and user-friendly web applications.
 I focus on creating practical projects and continuously learning new technologies.

 ---